 The statement of net position and the statement of activities display information about the County as a whole.
 These statements include the financial activities of the primary government, except for fiduciary funds.
-The activity of the internal service funds is also eliminated to avoid "doubling up" revenues and expenses.
+The activity of the internal service fund is eliminated to avoid duplicating revenues and expenses.